ChThH/divine_liturgy_series/orderbooks.md

 Song of Solomon|
 Job|
 Wisdom of Solomon | Wisdom
-Sirach | Ecclesiasticus/Wisdom of Jesus/Joshua son of Sirach
+Sirach | Ecclesiasticus/Wisdom of Jesus (Joshua) son of Sirach Hosea|
-Hosea|
 Amos|
 Micah|